The House

 1 · The Quiet Handoff

 By the time the grandkids inherit, they have already chosen their advisors.
-The firms that serve the principal for thirty years lose the next generation in the eighteen months before the patriarch's seventy-fifth birthday.
-Private bankers think they're being retained by legacy; they're actually being evaluated by the heirs' peers.
+The firms that serve the principal for thirty years lose the next generation in the eighteen months before the patriarch's seventy-fifth birthday — and the decision itself was made, socially, five to eight years before that.
+Private bankers think they're being retained by legacy.
+They are being evaluated by the heirs' peers, at a wedding, on a board, at a philanthropic launch — and most never sit in the rooms where the evaluation happens.

 You are not being retained by legacy.
 You are being evaluated by the heirs' peers.